 Children with cleft lips struggle to speak properly.
-These defects are curable and can betreated medically.
+These defects are curable and can be treated medically.
 The brain has many speech integrating centres.
-Any damage in any of these centers may cause impairment.
+Any damage in any of these centres may cause impairment.
 This is known as Disarthria.

 Normally, the defects among the Hearing impaired can be divided into following categories.